 Quick styles.
-Tab and Return key shortcuts make changing between standard novel or screenplay elements as simple as typing a key or two.
-And with key equivalents for all of the styles in your style sheet, you can focus on writing, not formatting.
+Tab and Return key shortcuts make changing between novel or screenplay elements as simple as typing a key or two.
+And with shortcuts for all of the styles in your style sheet, you can focus on writing, not formatting.

-Installing the Storyist application and license is quick and easy.
+Installing the Storyist application is easy.
+To get it from the Mac App Store:

 Storyist can use your Internet connection (when active) to check automatically for updated versions.
 Automatically updating your software is recommended for all users, because it allows you to keep current with the latest features.

 You have the option of sending your system information to Storyist Support when you check for updates.
 By sending your system information, you encourage better support for your system configuration in future releases.
 The information sent is anonymous and is not associated with your name or any other personal information.
 To see the type of information that is sent, click the Learn More button.